A Riemann--Hilbert Problem Approach to Periodic Infinite Gap Hill's Operators and the Korteweg--de Vries Equation

 For infinite gap potentials, computation of the map from spectral variables to the infinite genus torus requires solving an infinite genus Jacobi inversion problem.
 The solvability of the infinite genus Jacobi inversion problem leads to strong existence, uniqueness and qualitative results for the behavior of periodic solutions to the KdV equation.
-However, it does not lead to an effective way of solving the Cauchy problem for the KdV equation for generic bounded initial data.
-This is because the infinite dimensional Riemann matrix needs to be explicitly computed to use the Matveev--Its formula in the case of infinite genus hyper-elliptic surfaces.
+However, the infinite dimensional Riemann matrix needs to be explicitly computed to use the Matveev--Its formula in the case of infinite genus hyper-elliptic surfaces.

 In this paper we will present a Riemann--Hilbert problem formulation of the Cauchy problem for the KdV equation that applies to infinite genus initial conditions, and establish a uniqueness result for the solution of this Riemann-Hilbert problem.
-The Riemann--Hilbert problem avoids the requirement that the Riemann matrix be computed by inverting a period matrix for a basis of abelian differentials on an infinite genus hyper-elliptic curve.
+The Riemann--Hilbert problem avoids the requirement that the Riemann matrix be computed by inverting a period matrix for a basis of Abelian differentials on an infinite genus hyper-elliptic curve.
 The complete set of spectral data $\Sigma(u)$ can be computed if the fundamental matrix solution $Y(x,\lambda)$ is known.
 The building blocks for this Riemann-Hilbert problem are the Bloch--Floquet solutions to Hill's equation; these are constructed in Section 2 as solutions $\psi^{+}$ and $\psi^{-}$ that satisfy the initial condition

 and the multiplicative condition

 with $\rho(\lambda)$ being the root of the characteristic polynomial (\ref{eq:charpoly}) that satisfies $| \rho(\lambda) | < 1$.
 We let $\Psi$ denote the matrix fundamental solution built out of these two independent solutions.
 If it is assumed $\mu_n \in (\lambda_{2n-1},\lambda_{2n})$, then it follows from the representation (\ref{eq:bloflo}) appearing in section 2 and analyticity properties of the constituent function of this representation that the matrix $\Psi(x,\lambda)$ has a pole at each Dirichlet eigenvalue $\mu_{n}$; the poles could occur in either the first or second column, depending on whether $\psi^{+}$ or $\psi^{-}$ is singular at $\mu_{n}$.
 This singular behavior is elaborated on in section 5.